 Capital One® Platinum Credit Card: If you have just fair credit, this card can help you build your credit history.
 There’s no annual fee, and you’re covered by $0 fraud liability if your card is lost or stolen.

-Chase Freedom Unlimited: If you have good credit, the Chase Freedom Unlimited is an excellent step up from a debit card.
-It allows you to earn 1.5% cash back on every purchase you make, with no limit to the cash back you can earn.
+Chase Freedom Unlimited®: If you have good credit, the Chase Freedom Unlimited® card is an excellent step up from a debit card.
+It allows you to earn a $150 bonus after you spend $500 on purchases in your first 3 months from account opening.
+You can also earn 1.5% cash back on every purchase you make, with no limit to the cash back you can earn.

 Applying for a credit card